How much does insurance cost for an electric car?

 The green factor of an electric car

-Finally, many electric car batteries are made with metals including nickel, cobalt, and lithium.
-Specifically, Lithium mining is connected to environmental destruction due to the harsh chemicals they use for extraction and the large amounts of freshwater they consume in the process.
+Still, electric cars are not perfect.
+This is especially true for plug-in hybrids.
+According to a CBC article, many drivers aren’t actually plugging their vehicles in and instead are using gas mode regularly, meaning carbon emissions are higher than you might think.
+Finally, many electric car batteries are made with metals, including nickel, cobalt, and lithium.
+Specifically, Lithium mining is connected to environmental destruction due to the harsh chemicals used in extraction and the large amounts of freshwater consumed in the process.
+However, advances in technology are making production more efficient.

 The bottom line